SHinduadua/SHinduadua/README.md

-- 👋 Hi, I’m @SHinduadua
+- 👋 Hi, I’m @shnrts
-- 👀 I’m interested in custom rom
+- 👀 I’m interested in custom rom and custom kernel
-- 🌱 I’m currently learning build rom
+- 🌱 I’m currently learning build rom and kernel
 - 💞️ I’m looking to collaborate on ...
 - 📫 reach me on telegram : @shnrts